bluesky/bluesky-queueserver/docs/source/cli_tools.rst

 Configuration of IPython Kernel
 +++++++++++++++++++++++++++++++

+Queue Server can be configured to execute plans using IPython or plain Python (default mode).
+If IPython mode is enabled, the worker process is starting a new in-process IPython kernel each time the environment is opened.
+The worker then connects to the kernel 0MQ ports to monotor the kernel state and run tasks.
+External client applications, such as Jupyter console, may also connect to the same 0MQ ports to communicate with the kernel.
+The kernel connection, including kernel IP address, port numbers and location of the connection file, is configured using a group of connection parameters.
+The connection parameters may be passed as CLI parameters, environment variables or set in the config file.

+ The following
-Queue Server may execute plans using IPython or plain Python.
-In IPython mode, the worker process is creating an IPython kernel each time the environment is opened.
-The following group of parameters is used to configure the IPython kernel.
+group of parameters is used to configure the IPython kernel.
 If the IPython mode is not enabled, then the parameters are ignored.